Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 Linux varies by distro of course, but for ubuntu it's `apt install texlive-xetex pandoc` and `cargo install typst` or downloading the typst binary and adding it to the path.

+Mac is still to be tested, but MacTex should have XeTeX installed.

 Now you should be able to run `tiefdownconverter` from the command line.
 You can test it by initialising a test project using `tiefdownconverter init testproject` and running `tiefdownconverter convert` in the project directory or